Handle Prerequisites by Declaring Dependencies in MSIX

-In the packaging industry, we're used to using application dependencies very often.
-And with the transition from MSI to MSIX, we have more options to declare and handle them.
+Application dependencies are a common requirement in the packaging industry.
+With the transition from MSI to MSIX, we now have more options to declare and handle them.

-In MSI, we use Prerequisites to chain multiple dependencies -- which means that the installation would continue only if the product was found in the chain, otherwise, it would fail.
+In MSI, we use Prerequisites to chain multiple dependencies, meaning that the installation proceeds only if the product is found in the chain; otherwise, it fails.

-NoteFor more details about Prerequisites, have a look at our FAQ.
+NoteFor more details about Prerequisites, check out our FAQ.

-What is a Package Dependency and how to add it into the MSIX Manifest?
+What is a Package Dependency and How Can It Be Added to the MSIX Manifest?

-A PackageDependency helps to establish package dependencies and incompatibilities that may slow down your application's installation process.
+A PackageDependency helps define package dependencies and incompatibilities that may slow down your application's installation process.

-You will find the <Dependencies> element in every AppxManifest.xml from MSIX.
+You can find the <Dependencies> element in every AppxManifest.xml file within an MSIX package.

 The <Dependencies> element usually contains the minimum required OS version and the maximum tested OS version needed for your application to install.

-NoteKeep in mind that your installation will fail if your minimum OS version declared in the MSIX manifest is higher than the OS version of your machine.
+NoteYour installation will fail if the minimum OS version declared in the MSIX manifest is higher than the OS version of your machine.

-This is how an OS version dependency looks in our AppManifest:
+Here’s an example of how an OS version dependency looks like in our AppManifest:

 <Dependencies>